 Suri fiber is prized for its luster, fineness, slick handle, cool feeling, drape, elegance, and strength.
 No other animal fiber possesses all these features, and makes Suri highly sought after worldwide.

 Click on the Store tab to see some of our products made from the alpaca fiber, as well as handspun & mill spun yarns, batts & roving.
-Not everything is listed as we are always adding new items.
+New items are always being added so check back frequently.

 We offer Alpaca sales, breeding services, and alpaca fiber product with excellent customer service.
 We can work out a package for you with great discounts.
-We price our alpacas according to what we feel is market value, if you find see something you are interested in please do not hesitate to contact us as prices are not written in stone.
-We can usually work something out.
+We price our alpacas according to what we feel is market value, if you find see something you are interested in please do not hesitate to contact us.

 You can sign up to receive email newsletters when we have special announcements (we do not spam your inbox) by clicking the link on the right.